-- b.
+- for an exam or other assessed activity administered after the end of classes for the semester or other academic session (hereinafter "final exam or other final assessed activity"). - b.
 Out-of-class work.
 "Out-of-class work" includes all work that students are required to complete in addition to in-class work.
 Examples of out-of-class work include reading and other preparation for in-class work, time spent on papers, simulations, projects, and other assignments outside of scheduled class time, and time spent preparing for and completing exams, quizzes, and other assessments outside of scheduled class time other than 50 minutes per credit-hour for a final exam or other final assessed activity.
 Course syllabi must clearly state the out-of-class work that is required. - 3.
 Guidelines for determining credit hours in courses and other credit-bearing activities.
 These guidelines illustrate application of the credit-hour definition to traditional course models and are not meant to suggest that any particular model must be adopted to meet the credit-hour requirements.
 Except as otherwise provided in this section, courses that require at least 42.5 hours of work per credit hour comply with the credit-hour requirements. - a.
 Non-ARW Courses with In-class Meetings.
-Non-ARW courses [2] with weekly in-class meetings will be scheduled for 55 minutes of in-class instructional time per credit hour each week over a thirteen-week semester.
+Non-ARW courses2 with weekly in-class meetings will be scheduled for 55 minutes of in-class instructional time per credit hour each week over a thirteen-week semester.
 Courses meeting over fewer or more than thirteen weeks will be scheduled for 700 minutes of in-class instructional time per credit hour.
 In all cases, the scheduling of in-class instructional time is based on a presumption that the course will require a total of at least 1850 minutes (or about 31 hours) of additional work per credit hour, including time spent on final exams, other final assessed activities, and all other inclass and out-of-class work.
 Courses need not include any final exam as long as combined in-class and out-of-class work totals at least 42.5 hours per credit hour.
 Thus, courses that require multiple assessments whether in-class or out-of-class, whether or not including a final exam or other final assessed activity-meet the credit-hour requirements if all required in-class and out-of-class work, including assessments, totals at least 42.5 hours per credit. - b.
 ARW Courses with In-class Meetings.
 Instructional time for courses designated under Academic Rule 1.3, Section B, as ARW-designated courses will be scheduled in the same manner, based on the same presumption of additional work, as provided in Section A.3.a above, for non-ARW courses.
-However, students who opt to meet their ARW graduation requirement in the course by writing an 8,500-word "long paper" pursuant to the process described in Academic Rule 1.3, Section B, and students who have already satisfied their ARW graduation requirement but opt to write an additional long paper for the course, will earn an additional credit hour (i.e., three rather than two credit hours) to reflect the time spent researching and writing a long paper.
+However, students who opt to meet their ARW graduation requirement in the course by writing an 8,500-word "long paper" pursuant to the process described in Academic Rule 1.3, Section